reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-4-async-apis.md

 ```
 We have overridden the life cycle methods of `FutureCallback`.
 We have also mentioned the response type `SimpleHttpResponse` it will receive when the HTTP request call is completed.
 When the call fails, we opt to raise an exception in `failed`.

-Now Let's see how to use this custom callback:
+Now let's see how to use this custom callback:

 ```java
 public Map<String, String> getUserWithPipelining(